Todas las voces

+is a Uruguayan talk show and political discussion television program.
+Currently in its 7th season, the show has aired on Channel 4 as part of the network's prime time programming block since March 14, 2017.

 Format

-In each episode, the panel and a group of guests discuss a current topic.
-The panel is composed of Laura Raffo, Eduardo Brenta, Fernando Santullo, y Francisco Paig.
+Every episode features a panel discussion that focus on news and politics.
 The program seeks to encourage the diversity of opinions that may exist on the same topic.
 In addition, the audience can interact with the program by sending messages or voting in an opinion poll conducted through Twitter.